izikeros/blog/content/posts/notes/boosting_productivity_and_automation_with_apple_script.md

 Category: note
 Date: 2023-07-10
 Modified: 2023-07-12
-Slug: Boosting Productivity and Automation with AppleScript on macOS
+Slug: boosting-productivity-and-automation-with-applescript-on-macos
 Status: published
+Summary: Learn how to boost productivity and automate tasks on macOS using AppleScript, covering its basic commands, cool tricks, and alternatives like Automator and Hammerspoon.
+ai_summary: true
 Tags:
   - macos
   - automation